Authenticity Verification

 Results

 After uploading your recordings, they will appear in the left panel.
-Once processing is complete, the confidence score will be displayed in the right panel.
-The results are displayed in a range from -3 to 3.
-Positive (red) values indicate a deepfake, while negative (green) values signify an authentic voice.
+Once processing is complete, the complete results for each technology will be displayed in the right panel.

 Export formats

-Once your results are ready, you can export them in various formats.
+Once your results are ready, you can export them in a range of formats.

 {